HaithamAljabbari/PhishingSpyware/README.md

-Our servomotor is a rotary actuator or linear actuator that allows for precise control of angular or linear position, velocity and acceleration.
+Our servomotor is a module for rotary actuator or linear actuator that allows for precise control of angular or linear position, velocity and acceleration.
 It consists of a suitable motor coupled to a sensor for positon feedback.

 ![SERVO](https://user-images.githubusercontent.com/101916087/235341557-77cccdea-9d87-4324-8b55-59c7aa7b43cf.jpeg)